Dragons Notes for Thursday

 Radio: Fox Sports 980 WONE

-Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the Fort Wayne TinCaps (affiliate of the San Diego Padres) in the last game of a four-game set.
-Current Series: Fort Wayne 3, Dayton 0.
-Dragons on Current Six-Game Road Trip: 1-4.
+Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the Lansing Lugnuts (affiliate of the Toronto Blue Jays) in the first game of a three-game set.
+This is the start of a six-game, seven-day road trip for Dayton.
+Dragons on Last Home Stand: 3-2.

-Last Game: Wednesday: Fort Wayne 12, Dayton 2.
-TinCaps pitchers combined to allow just five hits and Fort Wayne enjoyed four multi-run innings.
-Starter Ryan Weathers pitched shutout baseball until allowing two runs in the sixth, his final inning, while striking out eight without issuing a walk.
-The Dragons runs came on an RBI triple by Shard Munroe and a run-scoring single by Jay Schuyler.
-Dragons starting pitcher Jacob Heatherly did not escape the first inning, allowing three runs including two bases-loaded walks.
+Last Game: Wednesday: Dayton 4, Fort Wayne 3.
+The Dragons collected a season-high six extra base hits including solo home runs from Pabel Manzanero and Jonathan Willems as they came from behind to earn their first one-run victory of the year.
+Juan Martinez had two doubles and two RBI and Bren Spillane added a double and single.
+Four Dragons pitchers combined to scatter seven hits.
+Jesse Stallings pitched a scoreless ninth inning to earn his second save of the series.
+The victory was credited to Eduardo Salazar, the second of four Dayton pitchers (2.1 IP, 1 R).
+Dragons pitchers limited Fort Wayne to a 1 for 10 night with men in scoring position.

 Team Notes